Polynomial Rings

 The Advanced Encryption Standard (AES) processes data in 8-bit blocks (bytes).
 To perform secure algebraic operations on these bits, we map each byte to a formal polynomial in \(\mathbb{Z}_2[x]\).
 For example, the byte 10001101 is treated as \(x^7 + x^3 + x^2 + 1\).

 By treating bitstrings as elements of a field, AES can perform complex transformations that are easily reversible for decryption but computationally "scrambled" for attackers.
-In the next part, we will explore Finite Fields (Galois Fields) in depth—the playground where modern cryptography lives.
+Later in this curriculum, we will explore Finite Fields (Galois Fields) in depth—the playground where modern cryptography lives.

 Looking Ahead: As we transition into the age of Post-Quantum Cryptography (PQC), the algebraic foundations discussed here—polynomial rings and finite fields—remain more relevant than ever.
 While quantum algorithms like Shor's threaten to dismantle public-key systems like RSA, symmetric primitives like AES-256 are remarkably resilient.
 Because Grover's algorithm only provides a quadratic speedup (halving the effective security), AES-256's 256-bit key still provides a 128-bit security margin—well beyond the reach of any foreseeable quantum computer.